sayaka-ando/furima-32554/README.md

 ### Association

-- belongs_to :items
+- belongs_to :item
-- has_one :addresses
+- has_one :address
 - belongs_to :user